Valliant, Oklahoma: Economy

 The economic base of the town has been agriculture.
 Early-day crops were cotton and grains.
 Cotton began to decline after 1930, so the land was shifted into pasture and forage for feeding cattle.
 Forest products became important in the 1970s, when Weyerhaeuser Co., a paper products company opened a paperboard plant and a paper mill, making it the largest employer in town.
 (Note: Weyerhaeuser then had 350 production workers and 150 support workers before the company announcing that it would close one of its three paper machines indefinitely.
 It also sold its container board packaging and recycling business to International Paper.
 That included the Valiant mill.)

 Transportation

 Valliant is served by US Route 70 and Old State Highway 98, a prior alignment of the current Oklahoma State Highway 98.

 The town is a rail connection point, with the Texas, Oklahoma and Eastern Railroad, Kiamichi Railroad, and WFEC Railroad all having interchange points at the location.

 McCurtain County Regional Airport (FAA ID: 4o4) is about 17 mi southeast and features a 5002 by 75 ft paved runway.
 Commercial air service is available out of Texarkana Regional Airport, about 92 mi southeast.

+Education

+It is in the Valliant Public Schools school district.